samuelelandi/asterisk-web-voicemail/README.md

 # asterisk-web-voicemail
 Web interface for the  management of Asterisk Voice Mail.

-This package is an add-on to [Asterisk Sip Server](https://www.asterisk.org).
+This package is an add-on to [Asterisk Sip Server ver.18.x](https://www.asterisk.org).

 It allows the SIP user to login to a web interface, view the voice mails received ordered by date, listen the recording, delete and move in